Chen-Abudi/spring_codejam_22/README.md

 # Spring Code Jam 2022
-This project was created by the "Codzilla" team for Spring 2022 Code Jam hosted by Practicum.
+This project was created by "Codzilla" team for Spring 2022 Code Jam hosted by Practicum.

 ### Overview